jeremy-friesen/course-tracker/README.md

 ## Contributors:
  Jeremy Friesen -
- Shawn Yama - Colors, Color coding courses, Attempted to create edit and delete buttons for courses and components.
- James Gilles - Add Course component button and the window that appears, Made ScrollPane for date, Added course sorting Kenta Hattori - MenuBar, Aided with MenuBar Functions (In the commits both Kenta Hattori and callmekenta are the same person)
+ Shawn Yama - Colors, Color coding courses, Attempted to create edit and delete buttons for courses and components.\n James Gilles - Add Course component button and the window that appears, Made ScrollPane for date, Added course sorting Kenta Hattori - MenuBar, Aided with MenuBar Functions (In the commits both Kenta Hattori and callmekenta are the same person)